 I’ve always dreamed of being at reInvent and this year, not only do I get to be at re:Invent, I also get a chance to lead a Dev Chat.
 I’m really excited to be there, to present and more importantly, to meet and interact with other AWS Heroes and re:Invent participants.
 Last year, I was honoured to being named as one of the Community Heroes and almost made it to re:Invent 2018.

 A while back I had done a round up of a few container scanning solutions and had mentioned I wanted to take another look at Anchore.
 The past few days, I’ve been playing a bit with Anchore - this time, integrating it with Drone CI.
 Drone is a “Container-Native, Continuous Delivery Platform” built using Go.
 It makes use of a YAML file, .drone.yml to define and execute the pipeline.
 End Goal For this project, we will be integrating Drone and Anchore.

+With a copy of the cover!
 So yeah that actually happened!
 I’ve always wanted to publish a book and thanks to Apress publishing - that is a reality now.
 The book is titled “Practical Docker With Python: Build, Release and Distribute your Python App with Docker” and is targeted at people who are new to Docker and want to containerize their application (with an example Python chat bot).
-The book starts with a brief introduction to containers and Docker, guides you on how to get started with Docker before diving into deeper topics such as Docker Networks, Volumes and Compose.